Navigating through Code with the Debugger

 Run to a function on the call stack

-In the Call Stack window, select the function, and choose Run to Cursor from the context menu.
+In the Call Stack window (available while debugging), select the function, right-click and choose Run to Cursor.
 To visually trace the call stack, see Map methods on the call stack while debugging in Visual Studio.

 Run to a function specified by name

-You can command the debugger to run your application until it reaches a specified function.
+You can tell the debugger to run your application until it reaches a specified function.
 You can specify the function by name or you can choose it from the call stack.

 To specify a function by name, choose Debug, New Breakpoint, Break at Function, then enter the name of the function and other identifying information.